davilucena222/letmeask/README.md

 ## 🔧 Tecnologies

-This project was developed with the following tecnologies:
+This project was developed with the following technologies:

 - [React JS](https://reactjs.org)
 - [TypeScript](https://www.typescriptlang.org/)